In Short

 "Curse of the Hairy Palm (Panel 2: C-Face) [Outpainted]", Oil on Canvas, 1992 + DALL-E 2 Digital Outpainting, 2022

-Of the publicly available options, I originally preferred using DALL-E, mostly because of OpenAI's brilliantly simple, intuitive online editor interface (known as the "labs" site), which made inpainting (altering select portions of an already-generated image) and outpainting (extending the frame of an existing image, i.e., "zooming out" or "uncropping") extremely easy and quick (at least when their site wasn't being hammered too hard and my internet "provider" wasn't clamping down on my bandwidth).
-Creating and revising images in this piecemeal, quasi-mosaic fashion allowed me to remain deeply involved in a process of ongoing creation, as opposed to the "one-and-done" nature of prompt-then-image that one initially got with alternative engines Midjourney and Stable Diffusion.
+Of the publicly available options, I originally preferred using the underdog: DALL-E 2, mostly because of OpenAI's brilliantly simple, intuitive online editor interface (referred to as the "labs" site), which made inpainting (altering select portions of an already-generated image) and outpainting (extending the frame of an existing image, i.e., "zooming out" or "uncropping") extremely easy and quick (at least when their site wasn't being hammered too hard and my internet "provider" wasn't clamping down on my bandwidth).
+Creating and revising images in this piecemeal, quasi-mosaic fashion allowed me to remain deeply involved in a process of ongoing creation, as opposed to the "one-and-done" nature of prompt-then-image that one initially got with alternative engines Midjourney or Stable Diffusion.

 At a certain arbitrary point in time (specifically, late October / early November 2022), my dependence on DALL-E definitely began to have significant downsides, when it suddenly decided to start sucking (for lack of a better descriptor) for no apparent reason.
 Suddenly, it took a lot more effort (and more generations, meaning more paid credits) to get output I considered sufficient/satisfying/high quality, when I could get it anymore at all.
-I've spent a lot of time since trying to figure out if, after an initial string of dozens of almost instantly "successful" images, this shift was due to some adjustment in my own perception/expectations (I've definitely become more perfectionist over time), some failing on the part of the AI, or a little bit of both, and to tell you the truth I still can't say for sure.
+I've spent a lot of time since trying to figure out if, after an initial string of dozens of almost instantly "successful" images, this shift was due to some adjustment in my own perception/expectations (I've definitely become somehow both more and less perfectionist over time), some failing on the part of the AI, or a little bit of both, and to tell you the truth I still can't say for sure.
 No one else I've found seems to have had a remotely similar experience.
-I continued to hope that OpenAI would release an upgraded labs site for DALL-E 3, but they never did.
-With ChatGPT as their flagship product (with new image engine 4o already tied into that), and other image (and now video) engines outpacing OpenAI's efforts at every turn, a new labs site seems less and less likely the more time passes.
+I continued to hope that OpenAI would release an upgraded labs site for DALL-E 3, but despite promising to do so, they never did.
+With ChatGPT as their flagship product (with their latest image engine 4o, ditching the DALL-E brand entirely, already tied into that), and other image (and now video) engines outpacing OpenAI's efforts at every turn, a new labs site seems less and less likely the more time passes.

 "Arranged Marriage", Performance/Installation Detail, London, 1993

-In early 2025, I began to experiment with both AI-generated audio and video as well, and plan to integrate the more successful results of these experiments into my online output within the year.
+In early 2025, I began experimenting with both AI-generated audio and video as well, and plan to integrate the more successful results of these experiments into my online output within the year.

 Back to Top